Who can become an organ and tissue donor?

 If the doctors expect that the person will stop breathing and die within 90 minutes of taking away the ventilator, there may be the opportunity for organ and tissue donation.

-Donation after cardiac death is only possible within this 90 minute period, because when the ventilator is removed, oxygen and blood stop being circulated around the body.
+Donation after circulatory death is only possible within this 90 minute period, because when the ventilator is removed, oxygen and blood stop being circulated around the body.
 Organs and tissues will then begin to deteriorate as they require blood and oxygen to remain suitable for donation.

 If the family supports donation, everything possible will be done to make sure those wishes are fulfilled.
 However, it can be very difficult to predict the exact time it will take for a person to die following removal of the ventilator and other drugs that may be supporting them.
 Some patients die within 10 or 20 minutes, and donation may be possible.
 Others may not die until some hours later.
 If this occurs, organ donation will no longer be possible but donation of eye, heart, bone and skin tissues may still be possible.